kosamad/the-meadow-project/README.md

 ![add edit delete product](documentation/final/product-delete-confirm.PNG)

-Note, non superusers do not see any of the features to add/delete/edit products or variants
+Note, non superusers do not see any of the features to add/delete/edit products or variants.

 **Adding Items to the Basket**